troperville

 • The cult film Exposure actually has a scene where a knife fight master teaches the protagonist.

-• Saving Private Ryan and Eastern Promises are both known for having psychologically disturbing knife fights.
+• Eastern Promises is also well known for its psychologically disturbing knife fight in the climax.

 • The Long Riders had one between two Bowie knives, and at the lady's request no less.
 Notable for having the fighters "tied" together by a chew rather than their wrists.

 • Under Siege.
-Casey Ryback vs. the Big Bad William Strannix.
+The final has Casey Ryback fighting the Big Bad William Strannix, and utterly annhilating him.

 • Into the Night has a struggle of knives between David Bowie and Carl Perkins.